How much does it cost to use counseling services?

 Come to the Wellness Center when you get settled on campus and speak with one of the counselors.
 Typically we will ask you to sign a release of information so we can consult with your present counselor to make the shift between counselors as smooth as possible.
 In some cases we will assign you a counselor here at the center; in other cases, depending upon what your present counselor recommends, we may refer you to a counselor in the area who is better able to meet your individual needs.

 I’ve never seen a counselor before.
 What can I expect?

-You can expect a professional, confidential experience from the time you make your first appointment.
+You can expect a professional, confidential care.
 When you arrive for your first appointment, we ask that you fill out a short piece of paperwork and sign a statement that you understand our confidentiality policy.
-During the first session, your counselor will most likely ask lots of questions in order to get to know you.
+During the first session, your counselor will most likely ask lots of questions in order to get to know you, and to work with you on a treatment plan.
 There are no right or wrong answers; we are not here to judge you but to simply try to understand you.
 The more direct information you give us, the more helpful we can be.
 We may help you find solutions, but we will not tell you what to do.
 We value the individuality of every human being and encourage you to share as much or as little with us as you like.
 In many ways, you will shape the direction your experience takes.

 How do I know if I should see a counselor?

 Everyone goes through a time in his or her life where having a neutral person to talk things over with would be beneficial.
 At the Wellness Center, we believe you do not need to be on the verge of hurting yourself or someone else before you come see us; in fact, we encourage you to come as soon as you notice there might be a problem.
 If you notice anything out of the ordinary for you, it is best to come in and meet with a counselor and discuss the situation in order to alleviate it.